tpascarella/sr50/docs/lifestyle/budgets.md

 ### - Gamification

 There is no rule that says that you can't make budgeting enjoyable, crack open a bottle of wine and make a date night of it!
-A quick Google search can give you a lot of ideas to try.
+A quick Google search can give you lots of ideas to try.

 ## Budgeting Tools